Descriptive Research Design – Methods, Advantages & Disadvantages

 By performing descriptive research, you will be able to study participants in a natural setting.
-Descriptive research basically includes describing the behavior of people to whom you have select as a participant in research process.
+Descriptive research basically includes describing the behavior of people to whom you have select as a participant in the research process.

 In addition to this, descriptive research also allows you to describe the other various aspects of your investigation.
-An important feature is that you can employ the number of variables but you only need a single variable for performing the descriptive investigation.
+An important feature is that you can employ a number of variables but you only need a single variable for performing the descriptive investigation.

-It is a type of study which includes observation as a technique for gathering facts about study.
+It is a type of study which includes observation as a technique for gathering facts about the study.
 You can perform descriptive research for analyzing the relationship between two different variables.

 For example, : A company whose sale of specific products such as home decor product is going down.
 Management, in order to analyze the reason for the same, need to conduct descriptive research.
 Survey is the data collection technique which research team in an organization can use for collecting the view of people about decline in sale of home décor product.

 When to Use Descriptive Research Design